 - Classical inference (or "frequentist" inference): - 1.
 Find estimates for parameters of the model, using the data. - 2.
 To find estimates, use estimators that have desireable properties. - Plug the estimates into the models and make predictions from resulting models. - ► Bayesian inference: - 1.
-Set up a stochastic model making predictions of observed data and possible future data. - 2.
+Set up a stochastic model making predictions of observed data and possible future data (or anything else you want to predict). - 2.
 Find the conditional probability for the future predictions given the values of the observed data.